Welcome

 To understand how search operators work check out:

-The information below, which includes the CRAP Test, will help you evaluate the information you find, in books, journal articles, or online to make sure it’s reliable.
+The information links below, which includes the CRAP Test, will help you evaluate the information you find, in books, journal articles, or online to make sure it’s reliable.

 Reading, writing and referencing

-The Academic Skills team help you build your writing, referencing and reading skills to be successful at Uni.
+The Academic Skills team can help you to build your writing, referencing and reading skills to be successful at Charles Sturt.

 Here are some pages to get you started: